Mineral Trade

 Stage 2 (smelting and refining products) includes products from metallurgical processes, which are relatively pure minerals, metals and alloys.

-Stage 3 (semi-fabricated products) includes semi-fabricated products that are input in other industries, such as wire, sheets, strips, tubes and flat rolls.
+Stage 3 (semi-fabricated products) includes semi-fabricated products that are input in other industries, such as wire, sheets, strips, tubes and flat rolled products.

 Data table – Figure 3